 Sometimes when we are going to be away from each other for things like Valentine’s Day, we leave little presents and cards for each other to open on the day of.
 She hides mine because I am a sneak, but I give her hers to pack in her suitcase and save until the holiday.
 Some especially twee folks will keep a journal while their sweetheart is gone, and include things like pressed flowers, ticket stubs, and badly drawn illustrations.

 Anxious attachers have a particularly hard time with distance.
 At some point, you may feel like you are going to die, and that is pretty normal, actually.
 The emotional distress of being away from your honey may cause some very real physical distress.
 If you have run the usual gamut of distractions/spending time with friends/ice cream/YouTube videos of pandas going down slides.

-If none of these things work, not to be crass, but have you tried crying in the fetal position?
+If none of these things work, have you tried crying in the fetal position?
 It may help.

 Did your babe go out drinking with her co-workers instead of heading home early to Skype with you?
 Has it been a few days since the two of you connected in a meaningful way?